numtide/nixpkgs-unfree/README.md

 ## Missing features

 * Keep nixpkgs channels in sync.
 See #1
-* allow broken and other types of packages as well?
+* Allow broken and other types of packages as well?
+* Move to nix-community?
+* Add a binary cache?

 ## License